microsoft/AirSim/docs/apis.md

 Adding new APIs requires modifying the source code.
 Much of the changes are mechanical and required for various levels of abstractions that AirSim supports.
 [This commit](https://github.com/Microsoft/AirSim/commit/f0e83c29e7685e1021185e3c95bfdaffb6cb85dc) demonstrates how to add a simple API `simPrintLogMessage` that prints message in simulator window.

 ## Some Internals
-The APIs use [msgpack-rpc protocol](https://github.com/msgpack-rpc/msgpack-rpc) over TCP/IP through [rpclib](http://rpclib.net/) developed by [Tamás Szelei](https://github.com/sztomi) which allows you to use variety of programming languages including C++, C#, Python, Java etc. When AirSim starts, it opens port 41451 (this can be changed via [settings](settings.md)) and listens for incoming request.
+The APIs use [msgpack-rpc protocol](https://github.com/msgpack-rpc/msgpack-rpc) over TCP/IP through [rpclib](http://rpclib.net/) developed by [TamÃ¡s Szelei](https://github.com/sztomi) which allows you to use variety of programming languages including C++, C#, Python, Java etc. When AirSim starts, it opens port 41451 (this can be changed via [settings](settings.md)) and listens for incoming request.
 The Python or C++ client code connects to this port and sends RPC calls using [msgpack serialization format](https://msgpack.org).

 ## References and Examples